CFHS code : PL415

 This headstone with kerb stones, in the parish area of St Paul, is located eleven rows west of the central path.

 ‘In loving memory of Alfred (Toney) Ferguson

 died Jan 7th 1918 aged 21’

 Alfred (Toney) Ferguson (1896-1918)

-The couple had three daughters and two sons: Kate (b. c.1882); Herbert Louis (b.
-1886), a porter with the GER, who married Florence Ellen Grange on 24 March 1913; Alfred; and Mildred and Lillian (b.
-1886 ‒ presumably twins, baptized together on 29 November of that year).
+The couple had three daughters and two sons: Kate (b. c.1882), Herbert Louis (b.
+1886), a porter with the GER, who married Florence Ellen Grange on 24 March 1913, Alfred and Mildred and Lillian (b.
+1886 ‒ presumably twins, baptised together on 29 November of that year).